 Can I apply if I'm not in receipt of one of the listed benefits?

-If you meet all eligibility other than being in receipt of benefits, have less than £2000 in savings and will face financial hardship as a result of self-isolating, you can still apply.
-Your application will then be considered by a local panel for a discretionary support payment, so please describe any liability for bills, financial difficulties, debt or hardship you face.
+If you meet all eligibility other than being in receipt of benefits, have less than £2000 in savings and will face financial hardship as a result of self-isolating, you can still apply for a discretionary payment.

 What will I need to apply?

 - Your 8-character NHS Test and Trace Account ID (from your notification from NHS Test and Trace asking you to self-isolate)

 - Your National Insurance Number